jaim12005/spark-vllm-docker/README.md

 ### 2025-12-19

-Updated `build-and-copy.sh` to support copying to multiple hosts (thanks @eric-humane for the contribution).
+Updated `build-and-copy.sh` to support copying to multiple hosts (thanks @ericlewis for the contribution).
 - Added `-c, --copy-to` (accepts space- or comma-separated host lists) and kept `--copy-to-host` as a backward-compatible alias.
 - Added `--copy-parallel` to copy to all hosts concurrently.
 - Added autodiscovery support: if no hosts are provided to `--copy-to`, the script detects other cluster nodes automatically.